Skip to content

 Steps

-3. Take an initial snapshot of the Keychain items ( Dumping KeyChain Data).
+3. Use Dumping KeyChain Data to take an initial snapshot of the Keychain items.
 Optionally record attributes (accessible class, access control flags, etc).

 6. Diff the two private storage snapshots to identify new, deleted, and modified files.
 For modified files, determine whether content changes involve potential sensitive values.

-7. Take a second snapshot of the Keychain items
+7. Use Dumping KeyChain Data to take a second snapshot of the Keychain items.

-8. Diff the two Keychain snapshots to identify new, deleted, and modified items during the session using Dumping KeyChain Data.
+8. Use Dumping KeyChain Data to diff the two Keychain snapshots and identify new, deleted, and modified items.

 Observation